Translation (relic)

-In Christianity, the translation of relics is the removal of holy objects from one locality to another (usually a higher-status location); usually only the movement of the remains of the saint's body would be treated so formally, with secondary relics such as items of clothing treated with less ceremony.
+In Christianity, the translation of relics is the ceremonial removal of holy objects from one place to another (usually a higher-status location).
+Usually only the movement of the remains of a saint's body would be treated so formally, with secondary relics such as items of clothing treated with less ceremony.
 Translations could be accompanied by many acts, including all-night vigils and processions, often involving entire communities.